 PATH Int'l Certified Instructor

-Jennie's love for horses began at a very early age and has continued over the past 35 years.
+Jennie's love for horses began at a very early age and has continued for decades.

-Jennie graduated from Florida State University with a degree in Business.
-But, after several years, she discovered that her heart wasn't really in that industry.
-Jennie became PATH Certified in 2005 and opened a non-profit therapeutic riding program in New Jersey after she and her husband moved from California.
+A graduate of Florida State University, Jennie became PATH Certified in 2005 and opened a non-profit therapeutic riding program in New Jersey.
 Her beloved horse, Baby, with the addition of two other therapy horses, allowed this 501c3 community service organization to grow and prosper for 12 years.

-Jennie and her family have relocated to North Carolina where a new chapter begins!
-And, FFR is blessed and excited to have her lead our programs for those with challenges, whether Veterans with PTSD or Children and Adults with special needs.
+FFR is blessed and excited to have Jennie as our PATH Certified Program Director helping those with challenges, whether Veterans, First Responders, or Children and Adults with special needs.

 Jennie has the PATH Int'ls Equine Services for Heroes Certification and more than a decade of therapeutic riding experience.
 If you would like to follow Jennie or volunteer to help her with our programs, check out her FaceBook page link - Freedom Steps Equine Services

 Dr. Christina Strayer, Ed.D, LPCS, AAT, CCTP, DCC, EFP, RYT-200

 Pictured above with her therapy dog, Cookie, and FFR's own miniature horse, Cookie, we are fortunate to have Dr. Strayer and her team as partners.
 Christina is a Licensed Professional Counsellor, Supervisor and Animal Assisted-Therapist, specializing in a variety of Integrative Therapies to assist clients with their needs.